Brief: Here we list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.

 Linux always has so many choices.
 These vector graphics editors for Linux can serve the purpose for both a hobbyist or a professional.
 Inkscape is a complete package in itself, serving all your professional needs to become the best Adobe Illustrator alternative for Linux.
 While on the other hand, Vectr or Gravit can be used online without the hassle of installing it.

-Which graphics editor you use?
+Which vector graphics editor do you use?
 Let us know in the comments.